KaiRunLeong/C-PathFinder/C++_PathFinder/readme.md

 # INSTRUCTIONS TO COMPILE AND PLAY

-The program has already been compiled by the g++ compiler before pushing this code to github. to run the program, simple use the following command in the terminal: ./play < \<testCase under testCases directory>
+The program has already been compiled by the g++ compiler before pushing this code to github.
+To run the program, simple use the following command in the terminal: ./play < \<testCase under testCases directory>

 EXAMPLE:
 To run object (compiled program) file: ./play < tessCases/sample01.env